tonytrev/pe_fund_redemptions/README.md

 If you have made it this far, it is now time to add an additional optional feature.
 Configuring your tools to run as a unified MCP service.
 To do this, we setup a single Lambda function that handles all data operations and is available as a standalone tool for other Agents to use.

-**New Unified Architecture**: We've moved from multiple MCP servers to a single unified data service that handles all operations through one tool with operation parameters.
+**New Two-Tool Architecture**: We've moved from a single unified tool to two specialized MCP services - one for fund documents and one for data operations - providing cleaner separation of concerns.

 Lets get Started...